OpenNebula/docs/source/installation_and_configuration/containerized_deployment/architecture_deployment.rst

 .. important::

-    After the OpenSSH server restart and before closing any your current terminal session to the host, validate in a different terminal that the restarted host SSH works as expected and you can still connect to the host!
-You could end up with no way to connect the host back!
+    After the OpenSSH server restart and before closing any your current terminal session to the Host, check in a different terminal that the restarted Host SSH works as expected and you can still connect to the Host!
+You could end up with no way to connect back to the Host!

-4. Dedicated IP address needs to be configured in next :ref:`Step 4.
+4. A dedicated IP address needs to be configured in the next :ref:`Step 4.
 Deploy OpenNebula Front-end <container_deploy>` (:ref:`multi-container <container_deploy_multi>`, :ref:`single-container <container_deploy_single>`)!

 .. _container_ssh_relocate:

-Option B. Relocate host SSH to different port
+Option B. Relocate Host SSH to different port
 ---------------------------------------------

-The easiest option is to relocate host SSH server to a different port (e.g., 2222) which will be used for a host management operations.
-Containerized OpenNebula Front-end will then use the default port.
+The easiest option is to relocate Host SSH server to a different port (e.g., 2222) which will be used for Host management operations.
+The containerized OpenNebula Front-end will then use the default port.

 |container_ssh2|

-1. On **SELinux enabled hosts**, you need to allow the usage of a different port by the host OpenSSH server.
+1. On **SELinux enabled Hosts**, you need to allow the usage of a different port by the Host OpenSSH server.
 For example:

 .. prompt:: bash # auto

     # semanage port -a -t ssh_port_t -p tcp 2222

-2. Host **OpenSSH server must be reconfigured** to listen on the different port.
+2. Host **OpenSSH server must be reconfigured** to listen to the different port.
 Edit ``/etc/ssh/sshd_config`` and update the ``Port`` with the selected management port.
 Make sure that only one occurrence of directive ``Port`` is set/uncommented!
 For example:

 .. code::